smin99/fishery_wifi/README.md

 ## Presentation

 This project is presented using an RShiny app.
-The actual app is located in the `scripts/` data, which can be run locally or uploaded to a third party hosting service like ShinyApps.io.
+The actual app is located in the project directory, which can be run locally or uploaded to a third party hosting service like ShinyApps.io.

 ## Dependencies